Two preschool children sitting back to back on a clear floor, feet planted and arms linked gently before standing.

 Step 02

-Help them hook arms gently and lean their backs together.
+Have them hook arms and press their backs together.

 "Backs together."